 John Riewerts (24:58):

 So, at the end of the day, not to make it overly simple, but it is that simple.
-We measure our success based off of our consumers, and our own customers and their success.
+We measure our success based on our consumers, and our own customers and their success.
 Now, underlying that, there’s potential… There’s down in the weeds types of things that we can look at, take a look at.
 Does it make sense to have the overhead of 30 different data technologies, to solve 30 different use cases?
-Probably not, because now you’re reducing your ROI, based off of how much you’re investing on.
+Probably not, because now you’re reducing your ROI, based on how much you’re investing.

 John Riewerts (25:42):

 So, okay, great.
-Let’s find a couple best of breed, if you will, let’s find a really performant data warehouse out there.
-Let’s find a really performant document store out there, and we may be able to leverage those four different types of use cases, so that we can ultimately have the leanest footprint of a platform, but be able to scale appropriately, to not just the volume of the use cases, but the variance in the use cases themselves.
+Let’s find a couple of best of breed, if you will, let’s find a really performant data warehouse out there.
+Let’s find a really performant document store out there, and we may be able to leverage those four different types of use cases so that we can ultimately have the leanest footprint of a platform but be able to scale appropriately, to not just the volume of the use cases, but the variance in the use cases themselves.

 Utpal Bhatt (26:21):

 Got it.
 Got it.
-That’s great, in terms of quick summary for our listeners, then, it really ends up being, at the end of the day, you need to deliver your stakeholder satisfaction, in this case their end customers.
+That’s great, in terms of a quick summary for our listeners, then, it really ends up being, at the end of the day, you need to deliver your stakeholder satisfaction, in this case, their end customers.
 If they’re happy, I think you feel like you’re getting it right.
-And then of course, the economics of getting that right, in terms of the number of people, number of platforms you’re managing, and so on.
+And then, of course, the economics of getting that right, in terms of the number of people, number of platforms you’re managing, and so on.